8 min read

 No matter which way you slice it, profits are heavily impacted when an employee leaves for a variety of reasons.
-This is especially true for small businesses because most of their employees run on tribal knowledge – when a member of the tribe leaves, so, too, does the knowledge.
+Although the expense does not have its own line on your income statement, the cost of turnover should not be ignored.
+Turnover costs are substantial, and this is especially true for small businesses because most of their employees run on tribal knowledge – when a member of the tribe leaves, so, too, does the knowledge.

 The absorbed costs involved to recruit, hire, train, and bring the replacement up to speed are often overlooked overhead expenses.
 These directly reduce the business’s gross profit, translating to money coming right out of the owner’s pocket.
 Unfortunately, turnover is a big expense of doing business.
 According to the U.S. Small Business Administration, the cost to replace an employee goes up with the employee’s rank in the company.

-For instance, to replace an entry level, non-skilled employee costs up to 50% of the employee’s annual salary; whereas, for a supervisor’s position, the turnover cost could soar up to 150% of the annual salary.
+For instance, replacing an entry-level, non-skilled employee costs up to 50% of the employee’s annual salary.
+Whereas, when replacing a supervisor’s position, the turnover cost could soar up to 150% of the annual salary.

 Let’s look at examples of direct and indirect costs when a 40-person company suddenly loses a top performer earning a $60,000 salary.
 Then, we’ll provide tips on how you can help retain employees and reduce turnover